0n0w1c/grubefi-rpi4/README.md

 #### Release Notes ####
 Raspberry Pi 4 UEFI Firmware version 1.31

-The headphone jack is enabled, to better mimic booting via RPI firmware.
+The headphone jack is enabled, to better mimic booting via the RPi4 firmware.

 grub-mkconfig will run each time update-grubefi is executed.